ICAS code of ethics

 Structure of the Code

-Part D of the Code PDF [311 KB], which applies to insolvency practitioners, has also been revised and applies from that date.
-The revisions are highlighted below.
+Part D of the Code applies to insolvency practitioners.
+The revisions made in 2014 in relation to Part D are highlighted below.

 The Code establishes the five fundamental principles of professional ethics for all professional accountants: